 If you think the most important part of Halloween was finding a costume for yourself, think again.
 Dog owners know that no holiday is complete without your canine friend, and what better way to celebrate the spooky season than by dressing your dog in the perfect Halloween costume?
 Whether you choose to go all out with matching costumes, or want something simple to demonstrate your pup's spooky spirit, you can't go wrong with these adorable options.

 The ancient Egyptians might have worshipped cats, but don't let that get in the way of dressing your dog in a costume fit for a pharaoh.
 If you're looking for an easy DIY canine costume, then look know further than the first aid section of your local pharmacy.
 Grab some white gauze bandage and wrap strips of it around your dog.
 Make sure it's not too tight, and keep their ears and joints exposed so they can hear and move around easily.
+DIY not your thing?
+You can also get a pre-made dog mummy costume right here.

 You probably think of your dog as a special and ethereal pet, so a unicorn costume could be a perfect representation of your magical, too-good-to-be-true companion.
 Keep it simple with a unicorn horn headband, or add a rainbow mane and a tail for a fun but easy touch.